 Since 2012 the AVRRTiPP-SWE programme has provided assistance to migrants who are exposed to trafficking in human beings and/or to prostitution in Sweden.
-The programme assists both EU nationals and third country nationals.
+The programme supports both EU nationals and third country nationals.

-IOM Finland supports regional anti-trafficking coordinators, NGOs, social workers, and SMA officers to plan and arrange Assisted voluntary return and reintegration (AVRR) in a safe, humane and sustainable manner.
-This support can for instance be:
+Through the programme IOM Finland supports Swedish regional anti-trafficking coordinators, different authorities, and NGOs in planning and arranging assisted voluntary return and reintegration (AVRR) in a safe, humane and sustainable manner.
+The support includes

-- To inform the potential beneficiaries of the possibility of AVRR,
+- assistance in informing the potential beneficiaries of the AVRR possibility,

-- To counsel them on the return process and on possibilities for reintegration
+- counselling beneficiaries on the whole return process as well as on reintegration possibilities,

-- To provide each beneficiary with individually tailored reintegration support
+- providing individually tailored reintegration support for each beneficiary.